In the guide

 - claiming a product has been approved by a public or private body when it has not

-- bait advertising (or 'bait and switch') where a trader lures a consumer into believing he can buy a product at a low price when the trader is aware they do not have reasonable stock available or are not able to supply at that price; this is also when the trader attempts to 'up-sell' to a higher priced product
+- bait advertising (or 'bait and switch').
+This is where a trader lures a consumer into believing they can buy a product at a low price when the trader is aware they do not have reasonable stock available or are not able to supply at that price; this is also where the trader attempts to 'up-sell' to a higher priced product

 Misleading context / effect